-Winter is a great time to gather the troops and head out for yum cha.
-It’s a brunch experience like no other, where numerous varieties of dumplings roll out the kitchen on trollies and different cuts of meat such as roast pork, BBQ duck, tripe and tendons abound.
-The best and only way to do yum cha is to get a big group together for a long session of conversing over some dim sum dishes and copious amounts of hot herbal tea (a classic tactic to help your digestion cope with the non-stop eating that is required).
+What better time than the weekend to gather the troops and head out for yum cha?
+It’s a brunch experience like no other, where numerous varieties of dumplings roll out of the kitchen on trollies and different cuts of meat such as roast pork, BBQ duck, tripe and tendons abound.
+The best and only way to do yum cha is to get a group together for a long session of conversing over some dim sum dishes and copious amounts of hot herbal tea (a classic tactic to help your digestion cope with the non-stop eating that is required).

 Here we’ve rounded up the best yum cha restaurants in Auckland and the must-have dishes you absolutely cannot miss at each.

 Rice noodle rolls with XO sauce and sesame balls

-Tucked away on the corner of Khyber Pass and York St, this Newmarket gem is one of the best yum cha restaurants in town.
+Tucked away on the corner of Khyber Pass and York Street, this Newmarket gem is one of the best yum cha restaurants in town.
 Sun World has all the staples, from the steamed pork buns to the har gow (steamed shrimp) dumplings, but it’s the rice noodles with XO sauce that take centre stage at this restaurant.
 The dish consists of large noodle sheets that have been rolled and cut into smaller sections, then doused in a spicy seafood sauce, otherwise referred to as ‘XO.’
 The sesame balls also cannot go amiss.
-These fried, chewy morsels are filled with steaming-hot, gooey sesame and sugar paste and it’s impossible to stop at just one.
+These fried, chewy morsels are filled with steaming-hot, gooey sesame and sugar paste, and it’s almost impossible to stop at just one.

 Oysters with salted egg sauce and egg tarts